iturdikulov/notes/AST.md

 What are some benefits of using ASTs?
 <br class="f">
-Benefits include easier manipulation of code for transformations and optimizations, improved error handling, and more precise static analysis.
-TODO: need example
+Benefits include easier manipulation of code for transformations and optimizations, improved error handling, and more precise static analysis. - [ ] need example

 What tools can be used to work with ASTs?
 <br class="f">
 Some tools include compilers, interpreters, IDEs (Integrated Development Environments), and specialized libraries or APIs in programming languages like Python (e.g., `ast` module).
-TODO: not clear
+- [ ] not clear